Best Oral Wormers for UK Poultry and Livestock in 2025: Expert Guide to Effective Parasite Control

 Frequently Asked Questions

-Flubenvet 1% 60g Poultry Wormer features: Contains flubendazole 1% for effective roundworm and gapeworm removal, 60g tube treats multiple birds when mixed into feed or water as directed, Vet-recommended active ingredient with an established poultry safety profile.
+Flubenvet 1% 60g Poultry Wormer contains flubendazole 1% for effective roundworm and gapeworm removal, and it comes as a 60g tube you can mix into feed or water as directed.

 Conclusion